-At first, you may find that baths can be uncomfortable for your baby.
-You take off his clothes and he feels cold, and then you get him wet without his permission!
+At first, baths will be uncomfortable for your baby.
+You take off his clothes so he feels cold, and then you get him wet without his permission!
 This can scare or startle him, causing an uproar.
-It doesn’t always have to be so, if we strive to make bath time as comfortable, relaxing, and fun as possible, our children may enjoy it.
+It doesn’t always have to be so, if we strive to make bath time as comfortable, relaxing, and fun as possible, our children will learn to enjoy it.

-• Sing to your baby while you bathe him.
-He will surely love it and it will increase his music and language skills!
+Sing to your child while you bathe him.
+He will surely love it and it will increase his musical and language skills!

-• Talk to your baby and guide him through the process.
+Talk and guide him through the process.
 You can tell him a story or simply talk to him about what you’re doing.
 Use baby talk, children like it a lot and benefit from its intonations!

-• Continue to stimulate your baby’s language by naming each body part while you clean it.
+Continue to stimulate your baby’s language by naming each body part while you clean it.
 You can use funny voices to make it more interesting.
-Don’t forget to show much affection!
+Don’t forget to show a lot of affection!

-• Finally, try to bathe your little one at the same time every day so that he begins to get accustomed to a routine and anticipate it.
+Finally, try to bathe your little one at the same time every day so that he begins to get used to a routine and anticipate it.

 As your child grows, he will gain skills that will allow him to be more independent.
 At this stage, each new learning experience is crucial because it helps him adapt to the world that surrounds him.
 After around their first birthday, children start acquiring new skills that allow them to rely a little bit more on themselves.
-Some of these skills involve beginning to dress themselves, emerging at around 24 months.
+Around 24 months, some of these skills involve beginning to dress themselves.
 Every child develops at their own pace, so some children may start earlier, and others later.
-Most children acquire this and more milestones related to personal care by the time they’re four years old.
+Most children acquire this and more personal care milestones by the time they’re four years old.

 Once your little one turns two, it’s a good time to start teaching him how to dress himself.
-This is a challenging task, and it will take a while until your little one can get dressed alone, but he will gradually dominate this task, improving with practice.
-This is an exciting time for your little one, as it gives him a sense of autonomy – getting dressed like mom and dad do.
-It doesn’t matter if he just puts on one little piece of clothing, always remember to praise him, it’s a big deal for him!
-Likewise, don’t be surprised if your little one puts his shoes on the wrong way, it’s all part of the learning process.
-Start teaching your little one to dress himself as soon as possible, always looking for signs of interest and initiative from him.
+This is a challenging task and it will take a while until your little one can get dressed alone, but he will gradually dominate this task, improving with practice.
+This is an exciting time for your little one, as getting dressed like mom and dad do gives him a sense of autonomy.
+It doesn’t matter if he just puts on one little piece of clothing, always remember to praise him; it’s a big deal for him!
+Likewise, don’t be surprised if your little one puts on his shoes the wrong way, it’s all part of the learning process.
+Start teaching him how to dress himself as soon as possible, always looking for signs of interest and initiative.

 The best clothes to learn to get dressed are:

-Despite the fact that children’s teeth are not permanent – they’re going to fall off eventually, it is very important to take care of them since they first appear.
+Despite the fact that children’s teeth are not permanent and that they’re going to fall off eventually, it is very important to take care of them since they first appear.
 Your baby’s teeth will form his mouth, help him chew well, and speak clearly.

-Teeth normally appear starting with the first two lower ones.
-The first tooth may come out between your baby’s 6 and 10 months, and as soon it appears, it requires special attention and care.
+Teeth normally appear starting with the first two lower front teeth.
+The first tooth may come out between your baby’s 6th and 10th month, and as soon it appears, it requires special attention and care.
 You may be wondering if you need to take your baby to the dentist since the appearance of his first tooth.
 Experts have many different opinions about this; however, they agree that before he’s one year old, your baby must have his first visit.
 With this in mind, you can decide to take precautions at home before taking your baby to the dentist.